neoncortex/bashed/README.md

 edtysleep=0.2
 ````

 You can tweak edtysleep to a highter value.
 It may be necessary if 0.2 is not enough time for your system to open terminology, and paste the commands using xdotool.
+In extreme cases, if you machine are under too much load, it may happen that the terminology opening, focusing, and sending commands goes out of sync.
+In that case, you will need to set edty to 0, and manage windows manually.

 ### Directly:
 Add to your ~/.bashrc, after the sourcing: